Neto99d/Gen_file_train_Rasa/README.md

 # Automatic Question Generation

 This program takes a text file as an input and generates questions by analyzing each sentence.
+Also, create a RASA Virtual Assistan Configuration file copied in /output directory with domain.yml name.

-Note: A similar implementatin is [here](https://github.com/indrajithi/question_generation).
+Note: A similar implementatin is [here](https://github.com/Neto99d/Gen_file_train_Rasa).

 ## Usage